MELScience/blog.melscience.com/en/2017-04-10-bigges-problems-with-virtual-reality.md

 Virtual reality, at its core, forces us to believe we are somewhere we're not.
 We cheat our brain.
 If the brain detects any falsehood, any gap between what you see and what you expect from your environment, defense mechanisms are triggered.
 It is the same effect as sea sickness.

 > ### Why do we have seasickness?
-> People often say that motion sickness you often experience on a sea cruise is a result of signal mismatch
+> People say that motion sickness you often experience on a sea cruise is a result of signal mismatch
 > between what you see with your eyes and signals from your inner ear?
 If you look at something fixed to a
 > boat, your eyes see that that object does not move while your internal “g-sensor” feels you are moving left
 > and right.